 Entering the library or the bookmobile as a child was like embarking on a treasure hunt.
 One never knew what new discovery might lie around the corner.
 I loved the sense that there was a seemingly endless supply of books for me to browse through and that any number of them—within reason of course—could come home with me if I so chose.
 If one of them turned out not to be my cup of tea, no problem, it simply went onto the return stack that would go back to the library.
 More often than not, the books I hauled home turned out to be a delightful haven for me in quiet moments.

-Not long ago I visited friends in a tiny eastern seaside town where they spend their vacations.
+Not long ago, I visited friends in a tiny eastern seaside town where they spend their vacations.
 Jack, who had grown up summering there, was especially eager for me to see the town’s charming stone library that had remained nearly unchanged for over one hundred years.
 He led me into the children’s section with as much gravitas as if he were leading me into King Tut’s tomb to see the Egyptian king’s riches.
 We came to the “B” shelf, and there he lifted one of Frank Baum’s original, much worn, hardcover copies of one of the Oz books.
 He had checked them all out many times as a child, and here they remained decades later.
-I moved further down the stack to the “L’s,” curious to see whether one of my favorite series, Betsy-Tacy, had also survived.
+I moved farther down the stack to the “L’s,” curious to see whether one of my favorite series, Betsy-Tacy, had also survived.
 I was thrilled to see that it had, but even more elated when I discovered all the original Lois Lenski books shelved above them.
 I hadn’t seen these books, which I’d adored through grade school, in decades.
 It was like meeting old, beloved friends.